Dog Walking & Exercise

 - We can provide a tailored and balanced exercise program for your dog.

 - We can take your dog out for exercise and play, or can provide suitable activities in your own backyard.

 - Out and about we offer dog exercise options including walking, jogging, canicross, drysledding and urban agility.

 - We can provide daily or weekly reports on your dog’s sessions, and can share a virtual dog walking map so you can see exactly where we’ve been with some happy snaps along the way.

-For past students we offer a ‘Walk & Train’ service where we are able to combine exercise and training in the same session, giving them the chance to rehash their training skills while burning off energy with a handler they know well
+For graduates and ongoing students we offer a ‘Walk & Train’ service where we are able to combine exercise and training in the same session, giving your dog a chance to practice or rehash their training skills while burning off energy with a handler they a very familiar with.